Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Problem Formulation and Our Approach

-Based on the structural form introduced previously, we further assume that the density is also upper bounded, conditional on $\tba_t=\ba_j$, and it holds that $l_j=0$, for any $j=1,\dots,n$.
-Note that the further assumptions we make are to guarantee a second-order growth condition over the Lagrangian dual function of the ex-ante relaxation, which requires the dual function to be strongly convex.
+Based on the structural form introduced previously, we further assume that the reward density is also upper bounded, conditional on $\tba_t=\ba_j$, and additionally, we impose a second-order growth condition over the Lagrangian dual function of the ex-ante relaxation, which requires the dual function to be strongly convex.
 As discussed earlier, the second-order growth condition, together with the non-degeneracy assumption, lead to the $O(\log T\log\log T)$ regret bound in \cite{li2021online} and the $O(\log T)$ regret bound in \cite{balseiro2021survey} and \cite{bray2022logarithmic}.
-In comparison to the aforementioned papers, our contribution here is to derive a $O(\log T)$ regret bound, without the non-degeneracy assumption, though we still need the second-order growth condition.
-In what follows, we first illustrate how the two conditions are utilized in the previous literature to derive the logarithmic regret bound, and we then explain how our analysis improves upon them to relax the non-degeneracy assumption.
+In comparison to the aforementioned papers, our contribution here is to derive an $O(\log T)$ regret bound by relaxing the non-degeneracy assumption.
+We now explain at a high level our approach.